medavox/distribackup/docs/report/report.md

 Note: In this draft version, crossed-out text represent notes and guidance from the intranet site which have not yet been removed.

+Distribackup is an open-source file synchronisation tool designed around the twin principles of decentralisation and  one-to-many updates.
+It aims to function as autonomously as possible, reducing required technical knowledge as much as possible in order to make it a viable solution for data backup for as wide an audience as possible.

 ##Overall Aim of the Project

 Distribackup aims to allow normal users of technology to create and manage backups of important family data, without relying on expensive dedicated hardware or transient cloud services.